-Phone interviews are usually conducted as the initial step to screen and shortlist applicants.
-It can be as short as 10 minutes to an hour or more.
-Its goal is to verify information on your resume and cover letter and to find out if you have good interpersonal skills.
-However, depending on the company and the job you are applying for, some phone interviews can be more comprehensive.
-To be on the safe side, you should prepare answers to more in-depth questions.
-You should take this interview seriously.
-It can determine whether you will go on to the next level of the hiring process.
+Phone interviews are usually conducted as an initial step to screen applicants.
+It can be as short as 10 minutes to an hour.
+Its goal is to verify information on your resume and find out if you have good interpersonal skills.
+However, some phone interviews can be more comprehensive.
+In this time of pandemic, phone and online interviews have become the norm.

 To ensure a good phone interview:

-- Have a quiet and private place to receive the call.
-This should be an area where you can avoid interruptions.
-It should also be devoid of background noise.
-If you expect to receive the call at home, inform everyone living with you.
-Tell them that you must not be disturbed.
+- Stay in a quiet and private place to receive the call.
+Choose an area/room where you can avoid interruptions and noise.
+If you are receiving the call at home, give your housemates advance notice.

-- Use a landline rather than a cellular phone to ensure clearer reception.
-You will also be less likely to experience delays or dropped calls.
-However, avoid using the speaker-phone.
+- Use a landline if you can.
+Landlines tend to have clearer reception.
+You can use your mobile phone too, just don’t put it on speaker.
 This lessens sound quality because of background noise.
-Also, turn off the call-waiting feature of your phone to avoid distracting beeps.
+Remember to turn off the call-waiting feature and other notifications to avoid distracting beeps.

-- If you have access to a microphone-enabled headphone, use it.
-This is the best to use as it cancels out background noise and frees your hands to look at your notes or take down notes.
+- Use a microphone-enabled headphone if you can.
+It is ideal to use as it cancels out background noise and frees your hands for note-taking.

-- Practice with a friend prior to the interview to check your phone reception, the tone of your voice, and to test if your headphone is working properly.
+- Practice with a friend.
+Practice before the interview to check your phone reception, the tone of your voice, or to test if your headphone is working properly.

-- When the interviewer calls, answer the phone professionally, with a greeting and your name so that the interviewer knows that he/she is calling the right number.
+- Answer the phone professionally.Start with a greeting and your name so that the interviewer knows that it is the right number.
 You can say “Hello, this is Ana Lopez.”
 When the interviewer answers, you can reply with “Good morning Mr. Smith, I was expecting your call.
 How are you today?”

-- Write down the interviewer’s phone number (look at the caller ID and note it down (or save it in the device) in case you get disconnected and need to call him/her back.
+- Write down the interviewer’s phone number.
+Check the caller ID and note it down (or save it in the device) in case you get disconnected and need to call the interviewer back.

 - Have a copy of the job ad, your resume, and cover letter in front of you.
 Get a pen and a notepad too.
-If you’ve prepared your answer to common interview questions, place a copy near you.
-Practice reading it beforehand so you won’t sound fake.
-Also, have a list of questions you have for the company.
+Note down or prepare a list of questions for the company.
 Chances are, the interviewer will ask if you have questions towards the end of the interview.

 - Listen intently and speak clearly.
 Avoid talking too fast to give the interviewer time to write down notes.

 - Thank the interviewer.
-Make sure to thank the interviewer for their time (and for the opportunity) before putting down the phone and note down the next step in the hiring process.
+Make sure to thank the interviewer for their time (and for the opportunity) before putting down the phone.
+Note down the next step in the hiring process.